Date

 In the Pacific Northwest, winter is generally the worst time for an exterior paint project.
 The persistent rain, cold temperatures, and high humidity create poor conditions for painting.
 Most paints require a minimum temperature to cure correctly, and the cold, damp air significantly slows down the drying process.
 A slow-drying surface is vulnerable to collecting dirt, debris, and moisture, which can weaken the paint’s bond to the surface.
 This can lead to a weak, unattractive finish that won’t last.
 It’s almost always better to wait for the drier, milder weather of spring or fall to ensure your investment is protected.

-How Your Climate Impacts Your Paint Job
+How to Plan Your Paint Job Around Your Climate

 Your location on the map plays a huge role in when you should schedule your exterior paint job.
 The ideal conditions in a dry, desert climate are completely different from what we work with here in the Pacific Northwest.
 Understanding your local weather patterns is the key to choosing a time that will give you a beautiful, durable finish that lasts for years.
 Let’s look at how different climates affect painting and what you need to know to plan your project successfully.

-Pacific Northwest: Plan Around the Rain
+Pacific Northwest: How to Plan Around the Rain

 Living in the Puget Sound area, we know that rain is just a part of life.
 It might seem tricky to schedule an exterior paint job, but it’s entirely possible with careful planning.
 Professional painters here are experts at working within the rainy season.
 The secret is to find a string of clear, dry days.
 Paint needs time to dry and cure properly, and applying it to a damp surface or having it rained on too soon can ruin the finish.
 That’s why keeping an eye on the forecast is non-negotiable.
 A well-maintained exterior, from your paint to your residential siding, is your home’s first line of defense against our damp climate.

-Desert Climates: Beat the Heat
+Desert Climates: How to Beat the Heat

 If you’re in a hot, dry area like Arizona or Nevada, your main challenge is the intense heat.
 When temperatures climb above 85 degrees, paint can dry almost as soon as it hits the wall.
 This sounds efficient, but it’s actually a problem.
 Paint that dries too quickly doesn’t have enough time to adhere properly to the surface, which can lead to cracking, blistering, and peeling down the road.
 To avoid this, it’s best to paint during the cooler parts of the day, like the early morning or after the sun has started to set.
 This gives the paint the time it needs to cure correctly for a lasting finish.

-Humid Regions: Manage High Moisture
+Humid Regions: How to Manage High Moisture

 In places with high humidity, like the Southeast, moisture in the air is the biggest obstacle.
 High humidity slows down the evaporation process, which means your paint will take much longer to dry.
 This can leave the finish feeling gummy or tacky for an extended period.
 It’s also critical to make sure the surface is completely dry before you start.
 Painting over morning dew is a common mistake that can trap moisture underneath, leading to bubbles, cracks, and even mildew growth.
 Always wait for the sun to burn off any surface moisture before you pick up a brush for the day.